J535D165/recordlinkage/docs/ref-classifiers.rst

 Classifiers can make use of the :class:`recordlinkage.base.BaseClassifier` for algorithms.
-ScitKit-learn based models may want :class:`recordlinkage.base.SKLearnClassifier` as subclass as well.
+ScitKit-learn based models may want :class:`recordlinkage.adapters.SKLearnAdapter` as subclass as well.

 .. autoclass:: recordlinkage.base.BaseClassifier